-The Raiders started in 1972 as one of the most successful Tier II franchises in Canada, playing in the Saskatchewan Junior Hockey League (SJHL).
+The Raiders started in the 1971-72 campaign en route to becoming one of the most successful Tier II franchises in Canada, playing in the Saskatchewan Junior Hockey League (SJHL).
 Prince Albert won the Tier II national championship, four times in a six-year span from 1977 to 1982.
 The Raiders also won 7 straight Anavet Cups between 1976 until 1982 against various champions of the Manitoba Junior Hockey League.

 In 1982, the city of Prince Albert was granted a WHL Franchise, as the Raiders moved up into the top echelon of junior hockey.

 Just three years later, the Raiders were the best team in the WHL.
 Lead by team captain Dan Hodgson, the team achieved the best regular season record in the WHL of 58 wins, 11 losses and 3 ties.
 The Raiders defeated the Calgary Wranglers, Medicine Hat Tigers and the Kamloops Blazers in the WHL playoffs en route to a WHL Championship.